AbhishekSardagi/Codecov/README.md

  CSS
  JAVASCRIPT

-We have focused mainly on the construction og 5 pages:
+We have focused mainly on the construction of 5 pages:
 1. Landing Page.
 2. Product Page.
 3. pricing Page.